-

 - Motorists should expect the inside lanes to be closed on both northbound and southbound SR 739 from north of the Caloosahatchee River to SR 78.

-- Motorists can expect nighttime/overnight right lane closures on SR 739 southbound from approximately Pine Island Road to Pondella Road.
+- Motorists can expect nighttime/overnight right lane closures on SR 739 southbound and northbound from approximately Pine Island Road to Pondella Road.
 Work will occur between the hours of 7 p.m. through 7 a.m.
 Crews will be performing water main relocations.

 - Motorists should use caution as crews work on and near the roadway.